vineethkumarv/sv-wiki/Control-Flow.md

 ### 7. continue

-This statement is generally use for skipping the statements in the loop .
-It is also use inside the loops .
+This statement is generally used for skipping the statements in the loop.
+It is also used inside the loops.

 **Syntax** - `continue;`

-Below example will show how the continue  statement work .
+The below example will show how the continue statement work.

 **lab link** -
 https://github.com/muneeb-mbytes/SystemVerilog_Course/blob/b7_Team_SiliconCrew/break_continue/break_continue.sv